yisraelx/karma-tslint/README.md

 * undefined (default) - false

 __project__ - for rules that need `typescript` program
-* string - path to the tsconfig.json file or to the directory containing the tsconfig.json file
+* string - path to 'tsconfig.json' file or to the directory containing the 'tsconfig.json' file
 * undefined (default) - run without `typescript` program

 ### Karma plugins option